-Pharmaceutical innovation now focuses primarily on high-cost specialty and biologics, making formulary development more important than ever.
+Pharmaceutical innovation now focuses increasingly on high-cost specialty and biologics, making formulary management more important than ever.

 Formulary systems use P&T Committees to evaluate clinical and medical literature when selecting the preferred medications for different diseases and conditions that best serve a plan’s patient population.

-The cost of the drug is determined by the manufacturer and the distributor, not the health plan, payor, PBM, or the employer.
+The cost of the drug is determined by the manufacturer and the distributor, not the health plan, payer, pharmacy benefit management (PBM) plan, or the employer.

 Drug Utilization Review (DUR)

-A comprehensive, internal review of a patient’s prescription and medical information at regular stages of treatment in order to ensure patient safety and evaluate cost-saving opportunities.
+A comprehensive review of a patient’s prescription and medical information in order to ensure patient safety and evaluate cost-saving opportunities related to medication.